 - You will not stay in the Netherlands at all

 When you work for a Dutch employer but you are not situated in the Netherlands, a BSN might still be required.
-It is possible to apply for the BSN via the RNI.
-If you are not able to register in the RNI yourself, in case you will never visit the Netherlands, your employer can do so your by contacting the Dutch Tax Authorities.
+In these cases it is possible to apply for the BSN via the RNI.
+If you are not able to register in the RNI yourself, in case you will never visit the Netherlands, your employer can register you on your behalf by contacting the Dutch Tax Authorities.